Inner Product in Highest-Weight Representation: Abstract

 \section{Abstract}

-In this paper, we study the inner product of states corresponding to weights of irreducible finite-dimensional representations of classical groups.
-We propose a recursion algorithm for calculating the inner product effectively.
-As applications, we discuss the unitary of the representations space.
-We construct the norms of a special kind of states.
-We also determine the inner product of states in the minuscule representations.
-These results can be used to study the construction of the solutions to Kapustin-Witten equations basing on the fundamental solutions of Toda systems.
+In this paper, we study the inner product of states corresponding to weights of finite-dimensional highest-weight representations of classical groups.
+We prove that the action of the raising operators would reduce a state of hight-weight representation to a linear combination of states of highest-weight representation, with the level decreased by one.
+Then we propose an iterative algorithm for calculating the inner products of sates efficiently, revealing the intricate structure of the representation.

+As applications, we discuss the unitarity of the highest-weight representation and propose a conjecture.
+We determine the norm of a special class of states.
+And we completely determine the inner products of states of the minuscule representations.
+The algorithm proposed is applicable to the highest-weight representation of affine Lie algebra without modifications.
+These findings can be used to study the construction of solutions to Kapustin-Witten equations which are based on the fundamental solutions of Toda systems.